-Hays County approves purchasing nearly 100 Narcan holsters for Sheriff’s Office - NewsBreak
+Hays County approves purchasing nearly 100 Narcan holsters for sheriff’s office - NewsBreak

-HAYS COUNTY, Texas (KXAN) – Today, Hays County Commissioners approved purchasing 97 Narcan holsters for the Sheriff’s Office to help reverse opioid overdoses.
+HAYS COUNTY, Texas (KXAN) — On Tuesday, Hays County commissioners approved purchasing 97 Narcan holsters for the sheriff’s office to help reverse opioid overdoses.

-The $4,486.00 payment will go to the vendor, Ethos Survival Inc. to supply holsters holding two nasal spray applications.
+The $4,486 payment will go to the vendor, Ethos Survival Inc., to supply holsters holding two nasal spray applications.

 KXAN’s Sarah Al-Shaikh will have more on this story.
-You can watch on KXAN News at 6.Copyright 2022 Nexstar Media Inc. All rights reserved.
+You can watch on KXAN News at 6 p.m.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to KXAN Austin.